microsoft/Azure-Synapse-Content-Recommendations-Solution-Accelerator/README.md

 ## Key concepts
 This solution accelerator focuses on the data insights that can be quickly achieved using a simple AI model and dataset.
 By analyzing content metadata and user activity, we can personalize recommendations based on each user's history and the similarity of other users' consumption patterns.

-The AI model accepts a single user and multiple content items as input to produce a click probablity score for each content item.
+The AI model accepts a single user and multiple content items as input to produce a click probability score for each content item.
 A visualization tool is presented in Power BI to explore the personalized content recommendations for various users.

 ## Reference Architecture
 This solution accelerator focuses the data science work needed to create personalized recommendations.
 We're leveraging a sample dataset that is pre-prepared and we're visualizing the insights using an admin view to explore various users.
 Please see the next steps section below for integrating your data sources, preparing the data, and deploying an API.